 Two trash booms are currently deployed in Lower Silver Creek and Thompson Creek.

-Valley Water staff regularly inspect trash booms while deployed, and trash is removed as needed.
+Valley Water staff regularly inspect these trash booms while deployed, and trash is removed as needed.
+In January 2021, 5 cubic yards of trash were removed from the Lower Silver Creek trash boom.

 Valley Water maintained North County partnerships through participation in the Santa Clara Valley Urban Runoff Pollution Prevention Program (SCVURPPP).
 Valley Water staff chairs the SCVURPPP Management Committee.